idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 * Definition of YANG data sources with formal vocabulary, similar to what Web of Things ontology has done for MQTT or REST APIs or D2RQ ontology for relational databases.
 Having the specification of the data source in the knowledge graph improves provenance and decouples the configuration from the implementation, e.g., via custom INI config file.

-* More examples?
-References to implementations based on open-source implementations, shown in hackathon.
+* Implementations?
+References to examples based on open-source implementations.
+Integration with YANG-Push-Kafka architecture.
+Target future hackathons.

 * Document focused on YANG data sources.
 Should the document open the scope to other kinds of data sources like IPFIX?